saylordotorg/course_rwm103/Unit05.md

+---
+layout: default
+title: "RWM103: Geometry"
+course_description: "In this course, you will study the relationships between lines and angles.
+You will learn to calculate how much space an object covers, determine how much space is inside of a three-dimensional object, and other relationships between shapes, objects, and the mathematics that govern them."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Polygons and Quadrilaterals** <span id="5"></span> *Polygons are everywhere around us.
 If you see a shape that has no curves, then it is a polygon.
 As a child, you probably learned the